2017–18 Pepperdine Waves women's basketball team

-The 2017–18 Pepperdine Waves women's basketball team represents Pepperdine University in the 2017–18 NCAA Division I women's basketball season.
+The 2017–18 Pepperdine Waves women's basketball team represented Pepperdine University in the 2017–18 NCAA Division I women's basketball season.
 The Waves, as members of the West Coast Conference, were led by first year head coach DeLisha Milton-Jones.
-The Waves play their home games at the Firestone Fieldhouse on the university campus in Malibu, California.
+The Waves played their home games at the Firestone Fieldhouse on the university campus in Malibu, California.
 They finished the season 10–20, 5–13 in WCC play to finish in a tie for eighth place.
-They advanced to the quarterfinals of the WCC women's tournament where they lost to Gonzaga.
+They advanced to the quarterfinals of the WCC women's tournament, where they lost to Gonzaga.

 Previous season

 They finished the season 7–23, 5–13 in WCC play to finish in a tie for eighth place.
 They lost in the first round of the WCC women's tournament to Pacific.